summa-tx/bcoin-relaylib/README.md

 [bcoin](https://github.com/bcoin-org/bcoin) is an alternative implementation of the Bitcoin Protocol used in production by [Purse.io](https://purse.io).

-Indexes data that is useful for relays and emits events over websockets.
+This bcoin plugin indexes data that is useful for relays and emits events over websockets.
 Users subscribe to transactions with certain characteristics, and receive notifications when they occur.

 This project is intended to serve the [OnDemandSPV]( https://github.com/summa-tx/relays/blob/master/solidity/contracts/OnDemandSPV.sol)